SenseNet/sncom-resources/_docs/tutorials/working-with-actions-in-sensenet-using-reactjs.md

 ### 1. Beautify the app a bit

-If you've completed the previous tutorial too and want to try out actions in the same app you might be interested in make it a bit more useable and prettier with a few small things.
+If you've completed the previous tutorial too and want to try out actions in the same app you might be interested in make it a bit more usable and prettier with a few small things.
 Adding material-ui and using its predefined ui components helps us to create the content list more readable and usable without unnecessary custom configurations and styling.
 So install material-ui:

 ```
 npm install --save material-ui@next material-ui-icons